-Difference #6: Monthly fees – The Petcube functions well on its own, but three tiers of Petcube Care plans allow you to upgrade your service with features like additional cloud storage and discounts on products from a number of pet companies.
+Petcube offers three tiers of Petcube Care plans that allow you to upgrade your service with features like additional cloud storage and discounts on products from a number of pet companies.

 You can choose between Petcube Basic, Optimal, and Premium.

-With the Basic one you’ll get live video streaming on demand, 4 hours of video history (10-second video clips), and 1-year warranty.
+With the Basic one you’ll get live video streaming on demand and 1-year warranty.
 All of it for free.
-And if you want to get more cloud storage and other perks we recommend considering either Optimal or Premium packages.
+It used to offer 4 hours of video history (10-second video clips), but it’s no longer an option.
+And if you want to get cloud storage and other perks you need to consider either Optimal or Premium packages.

 With the Optimal package, you get 3-day of video history (30-second clips), smart alerts, smart filters, and 10 video downloads for just $5.99 per month or $47.88 annually.

 And the Premium package offers everything from the Optimal plan with better cloud storage of up to 90 days, as well as 2-year warranty and unlimited video downloads.
 It’s worth noting that you can also have an unlimited number of Petcube cameras covered.
 So if you plan to get both Petcube Bites and Play, it’s definitely worth considering.
 The Premium plan comes at $14.99 monthly or $99.00 annually.